Elvric/cert_authority/README.md

 `vagrant destroy` destroys the VM similar to `docker-compose down`
 `vagrant destroy [name]` only destroys the VM mentioned
 `vagrant provision` run all the provision commands in the `VagrantFile`
-`vagrant provision [name]` only runs the provision of the machine specified `vagrant status` shows you what services are currently running
+`vagrant provision [name]` only runs the provision of the machine specified
+`vagrant status` shows you what services are currently running

 `vagrant ssh [name]` ssh you inside the VM mentioned,

 **You can also see the VMs by opening virtual box**

+## Installing Vagrant
+Follow this [link](https://www.vagrantup.com/downloads) and your wishes shall be granted

 ## TODOS